icaew-digital-archive/handbook/docs/admin-guides/preservica/reclassification.md

 ## a_get_metadata.py

 The first step is to download the existing metadata for the assets that are to be reclassified.
 First step is to grab the asset or folder ID from Preservica.
 Secondly, create a CSV.
-This will be where the relevant dublin core metadata is added/updated.
+This will be where the relevant Dublin Core metadata is added/updated.

 ```python3 a_get_metadata.py [preservica reference number] [output.csv] ```